sage-code/eve/manual/databases.md

 ### Record usage
 * A record can be used to store an entity that have attributes;
-* A record can be used as parameter into a function or aspect;
+* A record can be used as parameter into a function or over;
 * A record can contain attributes of type record called sub-records;
 * A function can return a record variable as a result;
 * A array  or a matrix can contain a collection of records;